-Description: The Blue-winged Kookaburra is a large kingfisher with a big square head and a long bill.
+The Blue-winged Kookaburra is a large kingfisher, slightly smaller than the laughing kookaburra.
 It has distinctive pale eyes, head is off-white with brown streaks, the shoulders are sky blue and it has a uniform blue rump.
 The throat is plain white and the under parts are white with faint scalloped orange-brown bars and back is mid brown.
-Males have a dark blue tail while females’ tails are barred red-brown or blackish, otherwise the sexes are similar.
+Males have a dark blue tail while females tails are barred red-brown or blackish, otherwise the sexes are similar.
 The legs and feet are grey and the bill is dark above and yellowish below.
 Juveniles have paler streaks on the head with darker uneven spots.

-Breeding season is September to January, where the Blue-winged Kookaburra will construct a nest high (about 25 m) up in the natural tree hollows and sometimes in tree termite nests.
-The breeding pair share the incubation of 2-5 eggs for about 26 days.
+Breeding season is September to January, where the Blue-winged Kookaburra will construct a nest high (about 25 metres) up in the natural tree hollows and sometimes in tree termite nests.
+The breeding pair share the incubation of 2 - 5 eggs for about 26 days.